Propagation of a fast radio burst through a birefringent relativistic plasma: Abstract

 \section{Abstract}

 The study of impulsive astrophysical radio emission makes it possible to probe the intervening plasma between the emission source and the Earth.
 In cold electron-ion plasmas, the circular propagating wave modes primarily alter the linear polarization plane that scales with the inverse-square of the emission frequency.
 In relativistic plasmas, the wave modes are elliptically polarized, and it is possible to convert linearly polarized emission into circular and vice versa.
 Fast radio bursts (FRBs) enable the study of not only the electron-ion plasma of the intergalactic medium but potentially the extreme magneto-ionic medium in which these intense pulses are produced.
 Here we report on the polarimetric analysis of a repeat burst from the FRB\,20201124A source.
 The burst displayed a significant frequency-dependent circularly polarized component, unlike other bursts from this source or any other FRB found to date.
 We model the frequency dependence of the circular polarization using a phenomenological generalized Faraday rotation framework.
-From this, we interpret the observed circular polarization in the burst as having been induced by radiative propagation through a relativistic plasma within or close to the magnetosphere of the progenitor.
+We find that the observed circular polarization in the burst can be adequately explained by the propagation of an initially linearly polarised burst signal through a relativistic plasma along the line of sight from the progenitor.

 \emph{Introduction ---} Electromagnetic waves in plasmas have multiple possible propagating wave modes, contrary to a single mode in the vacuum.
 If the plasma is magnetized, these modes can exhibit a variety of dispersion relations, meaning they have different phase velocities dependent on the wave frequency and the angle of propagation with the background magnetic field.
 While the propagation delay between these modes is small, it results in a frequency-dependent transformation in the polarimetric properties of the propagating radiation.
 In a plasma dominated by cold electrons, the natural wave modes are approximated to be circularly polarized, resulting in a wavelength-dependent change in the plane of linear polarization (LP).
 This primary propagation effect is the conventional Faraday rotation (FR) \citep{Faraday:1846}, often used to study the magnetic field strength of the cold, magnetized plasma of the interstellar medium (ISM).
 However, in a plasma dominated by relativistic particles, the modes are not necessarily circularly polarized, and magnetic birefringence can lead to the conversion between the linear and circular polarization (CP) components as a function of frequency \citep{Sazonov:1969, Pacholczyk:1973, Jones:1977, Kennett:1998}.
 This effect of a generalized form of Faraday rotation (GFR; occasionally referred to as Faraday conversion or Faraday repolarization) has been used to explain the observed CP in the radio spectra of compact astrophysical objects \cite{Wardle:1998, Macquart:2002}.